Partial Resolution of the Erd\"os-Straus, Sierpinski, and Generalized Erd\"os-Straus Conjectures Using New Analytical Formulas: Abstract

 \section{Abstract}

 This article proposes a unified analytical approach leading to a partial resolution of the Erdős–Straus, Sierpiński conjectures, and their generalization.
-We introduce two new analytical formulas under specific conditions of divisibility and the existence of perfect squares.
+We introduce an equivalent reformulation of these conjectures while constructing two new explicit analytical formulas.
+The first formula, which is a special case of the second, is based on a divisibility condition, whereas the second, more general formula, relies on the existence of a perfect square, which we conjecture to always hold.
 Under these conditions, the formulas verify the conjectures even for very large numerical values.
 Moreover, our method reduces the problem to the search for a suitable perfect square, thereby opening the way to a complete proof of these conjectures.
-Notably, our second formula significantly improves upon Mordell’s work by demonstrating analytically the conjecture in the majority of cases where Mordell’s approach fails.
-Furthermore, these formulas are highly versatile, as they provide, under the established conditions, a systematic method to decompose any fraction $ \frac{a}{n} $ into a sum of three Egyptian fractions.
 In conclusion, we present open questions and conjectures to the mathematical community regarding the generalization of these formulas.